 The snow has started and doesn’t seem to be stopping anytime soon.
 This is the perfect time to get into the backcountry with a guide and explore the hidden valleys and perfect lines.

 Whether you’re snowshoeing, snowmobiling, splitboarding, skiing or spending any amount of time in the backcountry during winter, if you’re exploring independently you’ll need to be safe and get your AST 1.
 So why not have fun while getting it?
-Local, FX is a blast!
+Local, Ollie is a blast!
 He’s ready to get you certified and ready for more backcountry exploration.

 Image: Destination BC/Randy Lincks